luismiguelcasadodiaz/philosophers/README.md

 ![image](https://github.com/user-attachments/assets/443de854-48db-4833-8928-7aaec58e84ec)

-THey need to collaborate instead of compete for the forks, so they start bloking the fork wiht th smaller number.
+They need to collaborate instead of compete for the forks, so they start blocking the fork with the smaller number.

+# Sources of information
+Programming with POSIX threads.
+David R. Butenhof (https://www.amazon.es/Programming-Threads-Addison-Wesley-Professional-Computing-ebook/dp/B006QTHCJ6)